Siri1702/RAG-PDF-Chatbot/README.md

 An open-source Retrieval-Augmented Generation (RAG) chatbot that lets you chat with PDFs.
-Upload any PDF and get context-aware, token-streamed answers with citations powered by Ollama LLMs, HuggingFace embeddings, and advanced retrieval techniques like multi-query retriever and contextual compression retriever for higher accuracy and reduced hallucination.
+Upload any PDF and get context-aware answers powered by Ollama LLMs, HuggingFace embeddings, and advanced retrieval techniques like multi-query retriever and contextual compression retriever for higher accuracy and reduced hallucination.

 ✨ Key Features